drewm27/speakerrankings/top-recommended.md

 If you're throwing parties for over 50 people and need louder, see [this page](/portable-party-speakers/) and pick up a [portable power station](/portable-power-stations/) for battery use

+As an Amazon Associate I earn from qualifying purchases